 3 - Medium to large pit of 60cm by 70 cm by 40cm deep with dark black silty fill, with occasional stones and occasional specks of charcoal.
-Sample of context removed and retained for post-excavation analysis.
 No artefacts were found in the fill.
 Contained some fire-cracked stone but no evidence that feature had been a hearth.